CardinalNow/TerraformWorkshop/challenges.md

 ## Environment Setup

-For the Workship event, attendees will be provided a Terraform Entrprise account. [ ] TODO: Fill in details about TFE.
+For the Workship event, attendees will be provided a 30-day trial of Terraform Entrprise.

 __Prerequisites to bring to the event__

 - Laptop
 - Azure account with access to deploy at least 10 cores and at least contributor access
 - [Azure Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest#create-a-service-principal-for-your-application) Needed for Terraform Enterprise Challenges
+- Github Account (Free)

 __Setup__